-First memories of Teaching
+First memories of teaching

 It was a strange beginning.
-Sister Jean overheard me in my bedroom one day, singing an area of all things; She asked me to sing it for her, which I did.
+Sister Jean overheard me in my bedroom one day, singing an aria of all things; She asked me to sing it for her, which I did.
 She then asked me about singing it at her concert several months later.
 I said no, as I was too scared to do it.
 But with a lot of encouragement, I decided to give it a go.
-She also heard me play the piano and said to perform a movement from a Haydn sonata as well.
+She also heard me play the piano, and said to perform a movement from a Haydn sonata as well.

 Then I began to help other people who did piano practice at the time.
-We had not only blind people, but some had autism as well.
+We had not only blind people, had autism as well.
 I used to help this person practice, by giving him step by step instructions, playing the pieces and showing him how to play it.
 Same with his technique; I would stop him at the point of mistakes and slowly help him learn the exercises.

 I also helped another pianist but they required a different tact.
 With them, I noticed they did better after talking me through the process of the piece.
 This person also sang, and I used to record the warmups that I read from braille music.
 We were a group of about 8 singers in the end, and we sang in 3 part harmony.
 How I discovered that is for another post, but we took our singing to a few festivals and had a ball!